kn9ts/community-resume/index.md

 The application: [http://trippa.firebaseapp.com](http://trippa.firebaseapp.com)

-Created an **Trippa**, which is a **speed test typing** application that can be used by anyone other than the community to test and also practise to type fast.
+**Trippa** is a **speed test typing** application that can be used by anyone other than the community to test their typing speed and also practise to type fast.

 ---